Inclusive speed for all to succeed

 Put the group into reverse speed order (fastest at the back).
-Bring any new members up to the front to run alongside you as you start the warm up.
+Bring any new members up to the front to run alongside you as you start the warm-up.
 Keep the group tight, and keep the group slow i.e. slower than the comfort level of the slowest runner.
-First mile very slow jogging including gentle mobilisation of the joints through striding, short-striding etc. Second mile include some drills and strides to increase the heart rate and further warm the muscles.
+First mile very slow jogging including gentle mobilisation of the joints through striding, short-striding etc. The second mile includes some drills and strides to increase the heart rate and further warm the muscles.

 One Mile Effort